 Add in the onions, pressing down into the apple cider mixture until they’re submerged.

-Top off with a little extra apple cider vinegar if you need to.
+If you need to, top off with a little extra apple cider vinegar until all the onions are covered.
 Mix well or cover and shake, then set it in the fridge overnight.